RolanIm/yatube_project/README.md

 ## Features

 - Commenting on other people's posts
-- Adding entries to Notes
+- Adding photos to your posts
-- The ability to like other people's posts
+- Ability to subscribe for other people

 ---
 ## Installation